 then the eNodeB shall select an MME serving a PLMN corresponding to the UE's current location.
 How the eNodeB selects the MME in this case is defined in TS 36.410 [92].

-When a satellite is operating in S&F Mode, the eNodeB is configured to enforce selection of the on-board MME supporting S&F Mode
+When a satellite is operating in S&F Mode, the eNodeB is configured to enforce selection of the on-board MME supporting S&F Mode for all UEs.